tlserver/flutter_map_location_marker/README.md

   the [flutter_compass](https://pub.dev/packages/flutter_compass) package, but with type conversion, streams from other source are also supported.

-* **Auto-centering**: The map center on the new location when location is updated.
+* **Auto-following**: The map follow the new location when location is updated.
 This feature is disabled by default.

 * **Auto-rotating**: The map can be rotated automatically as navigation mode.
 This feature is